 Lastly, both Septoria and thrips result in flattened leaf portions.

 - However, edges around Septoria spots seem to swell and appear colored.
 This is because the plant is fighting the fungus back with an inflammation.

 - With thrips, portions of leaves that touch flattened spots seem very healthy.
 There is no swelling or change in color.

 Another check you can do is verify whether your plant is prone to septoria infection or not.

 Other small insects that attack plants

 About the same size as thrips is the red spider mite.
-However, its bright red color gives it away: not many thrips species are as red as it!
+However, its bright red color gives it away: not many thrips are as red!

 Smart tip about thrips damage

 As with most pests, take time every week to walk around the house or garden simply to admire your plants.
 Not only will this lift your mood, it will reveal thrips infestations while they’re still small and easy to treat!